MichaelSchneeberger/rxbp/README.md

 - `controlled_zip` - combines the elements emitted by two Flowables into pairs in a controlled sequence.
 - `match` - combines the elements emitted by two Flowables into matching pairs.
-- `collect_flowables` - combines the elements emitted by two Flowables into pairs in a strict sequence.
+- `zip` - combines the elements emitted by two Flowables into pairs in a strict sequence.

 ### Other operators